SuperkakaSCU/JAX-PF/README.md

 <br>

 ### Multiscale Simulations
-:mega: JAX-PF and [JAX-CPFEM](https://github.com/SuperkakaSCU/JAX-CPFEM) are built on top of the same underlying [JAX-FEM](https://github.com/deepmodeling/jax-fem) ecosystem, the two can be tightly coupled within a single GPU-accelerated differentiable framework.
-This integration allows simultaneous treatment of process–structure and structure–property relationships, supporting multiscale simulations (PF-CPFEM) under complex internal and/or external applied fields.
+:mega: Multiscale simulations (PF-CPFEM) using JAX-PF and [JAX-CPFEM](https://github.com/SuperkakaSCU/JAX-CPFEM), which are built on top of the same underlying [JAX-FEM](https://github.com/deepmodeling/jax-fem) ecosystem.

 <p align="middle">